On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Discussion

-We have shown that the minimisation principle underlying K-SVD can identify a tight frame with arbitrary precision from signals generated from a wide class of decaying coefficients distributions, provided that the training sample size is large enough.
-For the case $S=1$ in particular this means that K-SVD in combination with a greedy algorithm can recover the generating dictionary up to prescribed precision.
-To illustrate our results we conducted two experiments. \\ The first experiment demonstrates that the requirement on the dictionary to be tight in order to be identifiable translates to the case of finitely many training samples.
+The first experiment demonstrates that the requirement on the dictionary to be tight in order to be identifiable translates to the case of finitely many training samples.
 For simplicity and to allow for a visual representation of the outcome it was conducted in $\R^2$.
 We generated 1000 coefficients by drawing $\amp_2$ uniformly at random from the interval $[0,0.6]$, setting $c_1=\sqrt{1-c^2_2}$, randomly permuting the resulting vector and providing it with random $\pm$ signs.
 We then generated four sets of signals, using four bases with increasing coherence and the same coefficients, and for each set of signals found the minimiser of the K-SVD criterion~\eqref{ksvdcriterion} with $\sparsity=1$.
 Figure~\ref{fig:ksvdcrit} shows the objective function for the case of an orthonormal basis, while Figure~\ref{fig:bases} shows the four signal sets, the generating bases and the recovered bases.
 As predicted by our theoretical results when the generating basis is orthogonal it is also the minimiser of the K-SVD criterion, while for an oblique generating basis the minimiser is distorted towards the maximal eigenvector of the basis.
 Since for a 2-dimensional basis in combination with our coefficient distribution the abstract condition in~\eqref{maxatIpcont} is always fulfilled, this effect can only be due to the violation of the tightness-condition.\\